 We all have an inner critic hanging out inside our heads that makes itself known every so often.
 Chances are that the inner critic says things about you that are far harsher than you would ever say about yourself.

 Acceptance and commitment therapy (ACT) and compassion-focused therapy (CFT) both pay quite a bit of attention to self-criticism.
 One of the exercises sometimes used in ACT is to come up with a job description for your inner critic.
 What skills does it have?
-What are its day to day job tasks?
-What are its working hours?
+What are its day to day job tasks, and what are its working hours?
 Is it expected to work overtime?

 The Compassionate Mind Foundation has a Forms of Self-Criticising/Attacking and Self-Reassuring Scale that you can try to see how strong your inner critic is.
 Actually scoring it is a bit labour-intensive, as there are three subscales (reassured, inadequate, and hated self), but you’ll get a pretty clear idea of your pattern just by going through and answering the questions.

 I don’t have a particularly intrusive inner critic.
-While that may seem surprising given that I have depression, in my case the role of my inner critic has a lot more to do with my personality than my illness.
-I didn’t have my first episode of depression until I was 27, by which point my inner critic was relegated to the backseat.
+While that may seem surprising given that I have depression, in my case, the role of my inner critic has a lot more to do with my personality than my illness.
+My first episode of depression didn’t happen until I was 27, by which point my inner critic was relegated to the backseat.

 I think that had a great deal to do with how I was raised.
 Other than occasional flare-ups of my dad’s temper, things chugged along quite smoothly in the Peterson household.
 I received positive feedback from my parents, and they were very responsive and available.
 Even in high school, when I felt very different from the “in crowd”, I didn’t tend to interpret that as there being something fundamentally wrong with me.

-My years of university were a very positive experience, and I started to really solidify my adult personality.
+My years of university were a very positive experience, and during that time, I started to really solidify my adult personality.
 I was comfortable with myself, and I liked how I was living my life.